kdestasio/bidsQC/conversion/runConversionOnCluster.md

 #####  1. Edit the following

-`pathToBidsFolder`: This should be the path to the folder containing your BIDS data.
+`path_bidsdata`: This should be the path to the folder containing your BIDS data.
 `include_echo_time`: Set to `True` or `False` based on whether you want the echo times in the .json files.
 `echo_time1`: You need to look-up what the echo time is for your specific fieldmap.
 Enter the value here.
 `echo_time2`: You need to look-up what the echo time is for your specific fieldmap.
 Enter the value here.